 PARTNER PROGRAMS To ensure the connection between the event and the League, the text "Junior League of Lafayette" wordmark logo should be present in conjunction with the program graphic.
-If this is not possible due to the product or substrate, an exception may be made, on a case by case basis (i.e., budget restrictions, space availability, technical reasons, etc.).

 Note: All Junior League of Lafayette branding graphics use JL Red (PMS 187) except Tinsel & Treasures.

 DESIGN ELEMENTS SHOWING THE SPIRIT OF THE LEAGUE.